 Timing pulleys are drive components that are used to transmit rotary motion between parallel axes.
-Ondrives.US’ timing pulleys provide reliable performance with very little maintenance—generally, the only required maintenance is periodic adjustment of belt tension.
+Ondrives.US’ timing belt pulley selection provides reliable performance with very little maintenance—generally, the only required maintenance is periodic adjustment of

 Versatile Timing Pulley DesignsOur timing pulleys can be used for speed reduction, speed increase, or simply to transfer rotary motion from one axis to another.
 Timing pulleys can transfer power as well as precise position; however, the precision of the positioning depends on the groove profile and the type of belt used.
 Like a gear, the ratio of a timing pulley is determined by dividing the number of grooves of the two pulleys in the pair.